 Ranch style modular farmhouses are also often referred to as ranchers or ramblers.
 They are typically only one level high and feature short roofs and their floor plans are based on a rectangular or L-shaped layout.
 They are also very easy to modify in the future, by either adding to the current level or by building-on a second story.

 T-ranch style homes offer the same practicalities of single floor living that come with ranch and country style modular homes, with the added benefit of extra space.
 This is created by adding an extra module that protrudes from the typical rectangular ranch layout, which gives the home its characteristic T-shape appearance.

-Although many other modular home styles can also include a second story, a true 2-story modular home is unique in that it features two full height walls and a roof built onto the second floor walls.
+Although many other modular home styles can also include a second story, a true 2-story modular home is unique in that it features two full height walls and a roof built onto the second-floor walls.
 Two-stories require less land, optimizing both indoor and outdoor space and also keep your downstairs common areas and upstairs bedrooms well separated.

-Of course modular homes can be custom-built to most any floor plan and design.
-Modular homes can be anything from holiday cabin retreats, to luxury chalets, to dream mansion style homes, to large multi-story commercial buildings, offices, apartments, schools and even hotels.
+Most modular homes also typically offer a basement option, and of course, modular homes can be custom-built to most any floor plan and design.
+High-end modular homes can be anything from holiday cabin retreats to luxury chalets, to dream mansion style homes, to large multi-story commercial buildings, offices, apartments, schools, and even hotels.

 To find out more about modular home styles, contact us today!